SFDO-Tooling/MetaDeploy/docs/running.rst

     SFDX_HUB_KEY=...
     DEVHUB_USERNAME=...

-Finall, MetaDeploy needs a connection to the GitHub API to fetch repositories for installation.
+Finally, MetaDeploy needs a connection to the GitHub API to fetch repositories for installation.
 This can be set up using a personal GitHub account by providing your personal access token as ``GITHUB_TOKEN`` *or* by using a GitHub App and setting ``GITHUB_APP_ID`` and ``GITHUB_APP_KEY``.